singingwolfboy/netlify-home/_posts/2015-12-02-a-step-by-step-hexo-netlify-cms.md

 In a browser, open up [localhost:4000](https://localhost:4000) to browse the newly generated site.

-Next, try out the Netlify CMS system, by visiting [localhost:4000/admin](https://localhost:4000/admin) and while there, test your login and password and try to create and save an article.
+Next, try out the netlify CMS system, by visiting [localhost:4000/admin](https://localhost:4000/admin) and while there, test your login and password and try to create and save an article.

 As is obvious (if everything is working as it should), this template comes with a bit of extra content, as it is based on Brian Rinaldi's great [Static Site Samples](https://github.com/remotesynth/Static-Site-Samples).
 This makes it easier to instantly get an idea of how it will look and feel, when it's up and running with actual content and a default theme.

 ### Deploy to Production Environment
-Once you're happy with the site and ready to deploy for production, it's time to push our content back up to GitHub, before connecting to Netlify and setting up your production environment.
+Once you're happy with the site and ready to deploy for production, it's time to push our content back up to GitHub, before connecting to netlify and setting up your production environment.

 First things first.